Phil Knight: Post-Nike CEO role

 During the 2009–2010 period, Knight was the largest single contributor to the campaign to defeat Oregon Ballot Measures 66 and 67, which, once passed, increased income tax on some corporations and high-income individuals.

 In June 2015, Knight and Nike announced that he would step down as the company's chairman, with president and CEO Mark Parker to succeed him.
 Knight's retirement from the Nike board took effect at the end of June 2016.
 In September 2017, Knight decided to come out of retirement to put black back in the UNC jerseys for the Phil Knight Classic in Portland, Oregon.

 Memoir

 Knight's memoir, Shoe Dog, was released on April 26, 2016, by Simon & Schuster, was rated fifth on The New York Times Best Seller list for business books in July 2018, and details the building of the Nike brand, from importing Japanese shoes to being part of a federal investigation.

 Philanthropy

 As of July 2021, Knight has a net worth of $60.8 billion.
 In 1990, Knight founded the Philip H. Knight Charitable Foundation Trust.
 As of 2016, according to Portland Business Journal, "Knight is the most generous philanthropist in Oregon history.
 His lifetime gifts now approach $2 billion."
+In 2023, Knight was America's second largest donor with $1.2 billion in giving.